failgood/failgood/README.md

 #### Re-running a failed test

 Idea supports re-running tests from the test runner, but that does not work in most of the cases.
-So until jetbrains fixes this, failgood prints a uniqueid next to each test failure.
+So until jetbrains fixes this, Failgood prints a uniqueid next to each test failure.
 For example this could be printed: `timestamp = 2022-02-17T18:21:16.367446, uniqueId to rerun just this test = [engine:failgood]/[class:The+Suite(failgood.SuiteTest)]/[class:error+handling]/[method:treats+errors+in+getContexts+as+failed+context]
 `
 then take the part from `[engine:failgood]` till the end of the line and create a junit run config from it: